 #1.
 The Glen Of Aherlow

-The Glen of Aherlow Nature Park features a series of loop walking trails, suitable for families, with information panels on the flora and fauna of the area, picnic tables, so take a ramble in a natural woodland at your leisure.
+The Glen of Aherlow Nature Park features a series of family-friendly loop walking trails, with information panels on the flora and fauna of the area and plenty of picnic tables.
+Take your time having a ramble in the stunning natural woodland at your leisure.

 Entry is from the viewing point at ‘Christ the King Statue’, with a panoramic view of the valley.